 WoW Classic Tank Tier List - who's the biggest threat to mobs?

-In WoW Classic the saying "What doesn't kill you, makes you stronger" has very peculiar meaning.
-When you enter a dungeon or raid instance, if you manage to survive and walk out with your shield (sometimes literally), you are stronger thanks to epic loot, that you've got.
+In WoW Classic the saying "What doesn't kill you, makes you stronger" has a very peculiar meaning.
+When you enter a dungeon or raid instance, if you manage to survive and walk out with your shield (sometimes literally), you are stronger thanks to the epic loot, that you've got.
 Or gold that you've got paid for assisting in a raid party.

 End game bosses like Ragnaros from Molten Core, Onyxia, Nefarian or Kel'Thuzad are not easy enemies to take down.
 Quite frankly, in WoW Classic, Blizzard didn't provide easy enemies.
 Something with a much higher level will one-shot you.
 Something with a lower level than yours will survive annoyingly long due to glancing blows mechanic, which is why you form a dungeon or raid group.